idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 4 File formats.md

 #### MQXLIFF

 MQXLIFF is a memoQ-flavored XLIFF file format.
 It is well handled by CafeTran (please refer to the above general notes on bilingual XLIFF files and read more specific details concerning memoQ).

+Note: CafeTran now displays the match percentage for the target segments included in .mqxliff translation projects.

 #### MQXLZ